scala-thera/scala-thera.github.io/README.md

 By using Thera, you will be able to reduce code duplication, increase your productivity and better organize your project.

+This project also uses [Docker](https://www.docker.com) to:

+- Process Markdown as HTML (through [Pandoc](https://pandoc.org))
+- Setup a local development environment that builds the blog and starts a HTTP server serving it

+Docker is completely optional: everything can be installed and run on your machine natively.

 You can already have a look at the final result [here](https://scala-thera.github.io).
 The source code of the tutorial is hosted on [GitHub](https://github.com/scala-thera/scala-thera.github.io).
-You can use it to jump start your development.
+You can use it to [jump start your development](#quick-start).

+## Why Thera

+Thera is a template engine intended to help people build static websites.
+However, Thera is not a static website generator: Scala has a powerful enough ecosystem on its own.
+Instead, Thera is designed to have very few dependencies and aims at simplicity and ease-of-use, offering a small but powerful set of tools meant to be used in conjunction with other libraries.

+## Quick start

+If all you need is a solid basis to build upon, you can simply fork this repository and everything should work out-of-the-box (assuming that GitHub Pages is enabled).
+As such, you can reuse the non-official Docker image we provide, but be aware that it only has Pandoc installed.
+For more details, you can take a look at the tutorial's [Docker section](#part-1-docker-environment).

 ## Prerequisites